 What's Inside?

-Philippines
+Outsourcing Philippines

 How the Philippines Became Asia’s English Proficiency Success Story

-Written by June 22, 2025
+Written by November 26, 2025

 Do people in the Philippines speak English?

-This is a common question asked by business people, especially those who know this country as a travel destination.
+This is a common question asked by businesspeople, especially those who know this country as a travel destination.
 The 2023 survey conducted by the Social Weather Station revealed that 47% of Filipinos are highly fluent English speakers.

-English is the Philippines’ medium of instruction.
+English is the Philippines’ Medium of Instruction

 Historically, the Philippines was colonized by the United States from 1898 to 1946.
 One of the heaviest influences of the Americans was integrating English into all educational systems.
-While Spanish and Filipino are taught in classrooms, the dominance of the English language was ingrained in society.
+While Spanish and Filipino are taught in classrooms, the dominance of the English language is ingrained in society.

 Even public documents like The Philippine Constitution or the laws of the land are in English.
 Of course, they have the Filipino version, but it’s uncommon to hear legislation in the country’s native tongue.

-Media uses English alongside the Filipino language.
+The Media Uses English Alongside the Filipino Language

 It’s very common for both traditional and digital media to deliver information and entertainment in English.
 Interestingly, the top-ranking movies, series, and even online content in the Philippines are very comparable to English-speaking countries like the United States.
 The top nine broadsheets in the Philippines are in English.
 Talk to a Filipino in any central business district and most likely, you’d strike a common ground, be it about pop culture or trending news around the world.

-Globalization allowed Filipino professionals to be more contextual.
+Globalization Allowed Filipino Professionals to be More Contextual

 One of the driving factors that allowed the Philippines to be a BPO capital of the world is how Filipinos are able to contextually communicate through English.
 While the size of this country is smaller than India, this “tech tiger” is superior when it comes to the voice and call center industry, in terms of dollar value.

-Cultural factors enable Filipinos to use English daily.
+Cultural Factors Enable Filipinos to Use English Daily

-Go to any street in the Philippines and surely you won’t get lost in translation.
+Go to any street in the Philippines, and surely you won’t get lost in translation.
 Why so?
 Filipinos use English as part of their everyday lives.
 Signs in the streets, shopping malls, and public places are mainly in English.
-Slang terms are also dominated by English mixed with Filipino language and dialects.
+Slang terms are also dominated by English mixed with the Filipino language and dialects.

 Parents who are part of the workforce train their children to speak English at an early age.
 This is carried over to their school and eventually, all the social spaces they take part of.
 At times, not being able to speak English fluently is a sign of being less educated as well.

-Business is predominantly conducted in English.
+Business is Predominantly Conducted in English

-Most of the workplaces be it onsite, hybrid, or remote use English.
+Most of the workplaces, be it onsite, hybrid, or remote, use English.
 Interestingly, even when the team is composed of all Filipinos, English is the predominant language during casual and formal meetings.
 More importantly, since Filipinos are immersed in contextual English, foreign counterparts who have business meetings find it effortless when collaborating with a Philippine team.
-Documents and presentations are in English as well which is favorable to Western counterparts.
+Documents and presentations are in English as well, which is favorable to Western counterparts.

 What Is the Difference Between American English and Philippine English?